mozilla-spidermonkey/js-lock-and-condition/README.md

 Locks and condition variables are basic abstractions that let concurrent programs coordinate access to shared memory.
 This library provides simple implementations of two types, `Lock` and `Cond`, that will be sufficient for many concurrent JS programs.

 Both `Lock` and `Cond` are JS objects that use a little shared memory for coordination.
-You can pass them around as you would pass around any JS value, and they have no mutable state - all mutable state is in the shared memory.
-They can be serialized and sent by `postMessage` between workers.
+You can pass these objects around as you would pass around any other JS value, and the objects themselves have no mutable state - all the mutable state is in the shared memory.
+The objects can therefore be serialized and deserialized, and can be sent by `postMessage` between workers if that's your thing.

 ## Usage

 To use the locking library, first load `"lock.js"`.

+### Managing the shared memory

-Instances of `Lock` and `Cond` are variables in shared memory, and you must yourself manage the storage for them.
-Suppose you have a `SharedArrayBuffer` called `sab` and you want to allocate a `Lock` variable.
-You must decide where in `sab` your new variable is going to reside, let's call this index `loc`.
-The index must be divisible by `Lock.ALIGN` (which is at least 4), and the variable must have exclusive access to `Lock.NUMBYTES` bytes (this property value is at least 4) starting at `loc`.
+Each instance of `Lock` and `Cond` needs to have private use of a few bytes of shared memory, and you must yourself manage the shared storage for them.
+Suppose you have created a `SharedArrayBuffer` called `sab` and you want to allocate space for a `Lock` object.
+You must decide where in `sab` this space is going to allocated, let's call this index `loc`.
+The index `loc` must be divisible by `Lock.ALIGN`, and the space that is needed is `Lock.NUMBYTES` bytes, starting at `loc`.
+(It's the same for `Cond`, only with `Cond.ALIGN` and `Cond.NUMBYTES`.)

-Now that you've allocated storage you must initialize it.  *One* agent must call `Lock.initialize(sab, loc)` to initialize the memory.
-It must do this before any agent uses that memory for a lock.
+Now that you've allocated shared storage you must initialize it.  *One* agent must call `Lock.initialize(sab, loc)` to initialize the memory for the lock.
+It must perform the initialization before any agent uses that memory for a JS lock object.
 (The simplest way to ensure that memory is properly initialized before any agent uses it is to initialize the memory before the `SharedArrayBuffer` is shared with other agents.)

+### Creating JS values on the shared memory

-Once the memory has been initialized you can create a new `Lock` object on it:
+Once the shared memory has been initialized you can create a new `Lock` object on it:
 ```js
 let lock = new Lock(sab, loc);
 ```
-If you create a new `Lock` on the same memory in multiple agents, then the agents can use that lock to coordinate access to shared memory.
-If two agents call the lock's `lock` method at the same time, only one of them will be allowed to proceed; the other will be blocked until the agent that obtained the lock releases it with a call to the lock's `unlock` method.
+If you create a new `Lock` on the same shared memory area in multiple agents, then the agents can use that lock to coordinate access to any part of shared memory.
+If two agents call the lock's `lock` method at the same time, only one of them will be allowed to proceed; the other will be blocked until the agent that first obtained the lock releases it with a call to the lock's `unlock` method.
 If both agents attempt to execute the following code, all reads and writes in one agent will be done before all reads and writes in the other:
 ```js
 let i32 = new Int32Array(sab)
 ...